 That figure then goes forward into a pool of the player’s 20 most recent scores.
 The best eight are then selected and a simple average is taken to calculate every golfer’s handicap index.

 Easy, eh?
 Luckily, you won't have to worry about this, as the World Handicap System will do all the hard work for you.

-4. Is my handicap likely to change much with the new system?
+Is my golf handicap likely to change much with the new system?

 While testing the new system, England Golf found that the handicap index of most players was within one stroke of their existing CONGU handicap.

 What's the difference between 'course handicap' and 'playing handicap'?

 Slope rating and course rating are used to determine your course handicap, which represents the number of strokes a player receives from any given set of tees prior to the terms of the competition.
 If a handicap allowance is applied, the adjusted course handicap is defined as a playing handicap, which represents the number of strokes a player gives or receives for the competition.

 How will my course handicap be calculated?

 Clubs will either provide you with a ‘handicap calculation conversion table’ or you will be directed to your golf union’s website, where all slope ratings will be listed and a calculator is provided.
 You will also be able to do it manually by multiplying your handicap index by the course’s slope rating, divided by the "neutral" slope of 113.